 I’m not going to bore you with the usual guff of ‘ for as long as I can remember I had a camera in my hand’ or some cliche romantic story of how I ‘discovered my passion for photography’.
 There is a story however – it’s just not likely to move you to tears!
-Imagine me.
-22 years old (I’m 33 now but last week at a wedding got told I don’t look a day over 24 so I look pretty much the same with a little more chin).
+Imagine me, 22 years old (I’m 39 now but last week at a wedding got told I don’t look a day over 28 so I look pretty much the same but now have a bit more chin and wobbly bits).
 I’ve got my degree in Drama and just passed my PGCE which means I’m fully qualified to take my knowledge and enthusiasm of Drama and go and inspire some young people.
-Yipee!
+Yippee!
 Fast forward a few years and the scowl lines are starting to appear on my face, my tea to wine ratio is pretty even and my hair starts to fall out with stress.
 Inspiring high school kids is one thing but doing all the pointless paperwork and keeping up with million changes the idiots in Westminster were making on a daily basis was driving me mad!
-In swoops my husband who buys me my first posh camera.
-It is so that I can go to college in the evenings and unleash some of my creative juices that are being soured by constant assessments and marking.
-URGH!
+I needed some down-time and a new outlet to unleash my creative juices beyond theatre.
 So, I head off to college with no idea what I’m doing with this fancy pants camera in my bag but my Timehop tells me once a year that after one lesson I decided I was going to be an epic award winning photographer.
 Looking back to my images then – I was shit!
 One thing I did have though was determination and desire to get my ass out of teaching, take pretty pictures and have more fun!
 That was back in 2009.
 December 2014 I skipped out of the school gates (whilst probably flipping the bird) never to return.
 The famous quote ‘she believed she could so she did’ didn’t resonate with me until that moment.
 The End.

 My life right now...